meteor/meteor/source/expired-certificate.md

 }
 ```

 ***Please note:*** We don't recommend continued use of this workaround, as any SSL certificate is going to be authorized and you are exposing your application to serious security issues.
-The best option is to update Meteor to latest version, or a supported one.
+The best option is to update Meteor to latest version, or at least Meteor 1.9 as it is the first using Node.js 12.

 You can check our list of supported Meteor versions [here](https://github.com/meteor/meteor/blob/devel/SECURITY.md#supported-versions).
-If your applications is not in one of them, you should migrate asap.
+If your applications is not in one of them, you should migrate as soon as possible.

 <h2 id="client-compatibility">Client Compatibility</h2>